Braininhood/Fibonacci-numbers/README.md

 # Fibonacci-numbers
-OTP and Chipher
+OTP and Chipher.

-This is a fairly simple code that can be used in any technology and is fairly easy to add to any framework.
+This fairly simple code can be used in any technology and is easy to add to any framework.